1961 Philippine Senate election

 A senatorial election was held on November 14, 1961 in the Philippines.
 The two candidates of the Progressive Party, guest candidates of the Liberal Party, topped the election, while the Liberals themselves won four seats cutting the Nacionalista Party's majority to 13 seats in the 24-seat Philippine Senate.

+Electoral system

+Philippine Senate elections are held via plurality block voting with staggered elections, with the country as an at-large district.
+The Senate has 24 seats, of which 8 seats are up every 2 years.
+The eight seats up were last contested in 1955; each voter has eight votes and can vote up to eight names, of which the eight candidates with the most votes winning the election.

 Retiring incumbents

 All incumbents defended their seats in this election.